Medical Necessity / Diagnosis Codes

 The appropriate diagnosis or diagnosis code must be written on the laboratory requisition for the patient’s condition on the specified date of service.

 Medical Necessity is defined by the Medicare Part B Carrier as those tests and services that it determines to be “reasonable and necessary”.
 The Part B Carrier may develop “local coverage determinations” (LCDs) for specific tests.
 The Medicare National Coverage Determinations (NCDs) for laboratory tests are similar to the local LCDs.
-There are 23 NCDs that are binding on all laboratories.
 The NCD and the LCD indicates which diagnoses, signs, or symptoms are payable for these specific tests.

 If a test is ordered in which a local medical review policy or a national coverage decision exists, there must be appropriate diagnosis codes for that test; otherwise, Medicare will deny payment.

 When ordering a test that does not meet a local medical review policy or a national coverage decision, an Advanced Beneficiary Notice (ABN) must be signed by the patient and submitted to us.
 The purpose of the ABN is to give the patient advance notice that Medicare may not pay for the test ordered.

 Tests Covered by the National Coverage Determinations (NCD)

 - Hepatitis Panel, Acute